JerryI/wljs-docs/docs/interpreter/intro.md

 <iframe style={{border: 'none', 'border-radius': '10px', width: '100%', height: '100%', 'min-height': '500px'}} src="https://jerryi.github.io/wljs-interpreter/?example=boat.txt&logs=false&full=true"></iframe>

-This project is originally a base for [Wolfram Language JS Frontend](https://github.com/JerryI/wolfram-js-frontend), that interprets the results produced by Wolfram Kernel (Wolfram Engine, Mathematica) using the same symbolic expressions for functions, procedures and variables allowing to have dynamic plots, graphics and many more.
+This project is originally a base for `Graphics3D` to [ThreeJS converter](https://mathematica.stackexchange.com/a/215025/53728) that interprets the results produced by Wolfram Kernel (Wolfram Engine, Mathematica) using the same symbolic expressions for functions, procedures and plots the results using Javascript.
+Later on it became in integral part of Web Applications framework such as WLX and WLJS Notebook aka Frontend.

-This approach was generalized to the standalone interpreter that works in the browser and acts like a bridge between JavaScript world and Wolfram Language expressions.
-In a combination with [web sockets protocol to communicate with Wolfram Kernel](https://github.com/JerryI/tinyweb-mathematica) it allows making sort of interactive web-applications.
+It was generalized to a standalone interpreter that works in the browser and acts like a bridge between Javascript world and Wolfram Language.

 :::info

-This is not meant for the heavy computations, the average performance for a synthetic tests __demonstrates ~0.25 computing power compared to the native Wolfram Kernel__.
-Not all functions supported by Mathematica are implemented, see [Reference](Extras/reference.md).
+This is not meant for the heavy computations, pattern matching is missing as well as an entire standard library.

 :::